Alex Michelsen: 2022: US Open doubles debut, First ITF titles

-2023: ATP Tour, major & top 100 debuts, first ATP Tour final
+2023: Major, ATP Tour & top 100 debuts, ATP final

 In February, Michelsen reached his first Challenger final in Rome, USA, losing to Jordan Thompson.

 In March, Michelsen received a qualifying wildcard for the Indian Wells Open.

 In June, he made his ATP debut at the 2023 Mallorca Championships as a lucky loser, losing in the first round to eventual champion Christopher Eubanks.

 In July, Michelsen won his first Challenger title in Chicago, defeating Yuta Shimizu in the finals.

 Later that month, he reached his first final on the ATP Tour at the 2023 Hall of Fame Open in Newport, where he lost to second seed Adrian Mannarino.
 With this run, he tied John Isner as the fastest American man to reach an ATP Tour level final, doing so in just his second ATP tournament, and at 18 years 10 months, became the youngest American man to reach a final since Taylor Fritz.

 Michelsen turned professional two weeks later, foregoing his college eligibility and in August, he made his debut at a Major when he received a wildcard into the men's singles event at the US Open.
 He defeated Albert Ramos Viñolas in straight sets to progress to the second round where he lost to 23rd seed Nicolás Jarry.
 As a result, he reached a new career high of No. 117 on 11 September 2023.
 At the same tournament, he also enters the mixed doubles competition with Robin Montgomery and reached the second round on his debut.

 Next he reached the semifinals at the 2023 Cary Challenger II but lost to eventual champion Zachary Svajda.

 He won his second Challenger in Knoxville and made his top 100 debut.
 In November, he qualified for the 2023 Next Generation ATP Finals.